valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Chagra Hergea's daughter Friends You Renni.
 Chagra likes fruit veggies Hates meat cheese.
 ```
 In this WI all words lacking semantic value (content meaning) have been removed.
 Still, testing has AI mention all the relevant details with very low risk of leaking into other things defined with WI.
 It is likely that the brutal efficiency of AI doesn't care about words like `is`.
 Users of the format feel that it sticks to the given information better than the base AI alone or untested prose.
 And so far no one has reported that the AI starts speaking caveman when using this.
 If issues like this do occur they can always be solved with alter or retry.
-You should probably use highly descriptive inputs or an A/N: for making the AI write descriptive prose though.
-Worth noting is that Monky never uses commas when writing his style of Caveman.
+You should use highly descriptive inputs or an A/N: (now free with scripting) to make the AI write descriptive prose anyways.
+Worth noting is that Monky never used commas when writing his style of Caveman.

 Colors are one detail the WI has frequent problems getting right.
 Monky claims that he gets good results on caveman for results just stating the color and what it is for.
 A verbose example of monky defining adjectives to describe his character (typically the main character) is as follows `Alisha long dark brown silky shiny wavy hair.`

-There are two good resources for this format, Monky's test scenario and kim's caveman generator, both linked in order:
+There are two good resources for caveman, Monky's test scenario and kim's caveman generator, both linked in order:
 https://play.aidungeon.io/main/scenarioView?publicId=558a8d40-2fbd-11eb-9239-8b8f17f7a2b0
 https://play.aidungeon.io/main/scenarioView?publicId=3f094990-2e40-11eb-b81d-a3d32aaa3e7a

 During experimentation on caveman Monky made important observations.
 When he used the caveman format extensively on Griffin he found if he didn't mention the character/key every 50 characters/15 tokens the AI would 'lose focus' and start describing random attributes outside of the WI.
 On Dragon the limit before he needed to start mentioning the key again was around 200 characters.
-Discoveries like these have led some users to believe the key should be reinforced at mentioned intervals depending on which model you use.
+Discoveries like these have led some users to believe the key should be reinforced at the specified intervals depending on which model you use.

 TL;DR A maxed out Griffin Caveman WI should be ~10 50-character lines long, each line starting with the key.
 On Dragon this could be 2-3 lines each maximum 200 characters.

-It is worth checking out birb's research section for tips that relate to Caveman use as well.
+It should also be noted that Monky formats achieve some of the best character/token ratios if you're interested in that.

+Caveman is perhaps the most forgiving basis for a format.
+It plays well with many tricks discovered later like mashing up words or pointing to them with `<>`.
 Monky has developed a second format based off Caveman.
-It's called Caveman 2.0 or more affectionately `the Neanderthal Format`.
+This is affectionately called `the Neanderthal Format` or just plain Neanderthal.
 Monky himself has authored a thorough write-up on the format and it's merits which is provided in this repository as a supplementary material, much thanks for his hard work.
 Below is a sample Neanderthal WI.
 ```
  Alexandria:[ Age 29 human she tall strong thin brave knight, your ally].
  Alexandria:[ Has Blackflame rune sword, steel armor, healing potion, amulet].
  Alexandria:[ Long red hair, fair skin, narrow green eyes, clean].
 ```
-It looks like a mixture of Zaltys and Caveman.
+It clearly still looks like caveman, but now including commas, symbols and implementing enclosure tricks first seen with Zaltys.
 Some important observations follow.
 Every newline and every sentence inside brackets starts with an empty whitespace.
 This is done to guarantee proper tokenization of the word.
 The `.` follows the brackets due to the model's natural writing bias.
 Since it looks more like prose, commas are allowed.
 On Griffin sentences inside brackets are no longer than 50 characters/15 tokens to maintain focus.
-Below we provide the full dissection of Neanderthal written personally by Monky:
+Below is the full dissection of Neanderthal written by Monky:
 https://github.com/valahraban/AID-World-Info-research-sheet/blob/main/docs/Neanderthal_Unscripted_Results_by_Monky.txt
+Users should write using any format they enjoy but by now Neanderthal is greatly recommended in part due to how easy it is to integrate other methods with it.
+With birb's observations some issues with EWIJSON were resolved and now Neanderthal is a format that plays very nicely with it.

 ### Onyx Formats